elastic/TSDB-migration-test-kit/README.md

 ## Set up

-You need to set the variables in the `main.py` file:
+You need to set the variables in the `main.py` file for the ES python client:

 ```python
 # Variables to configure the ES client